-To the Japanese ear, potan is the sound of a drop of water plopping into, say, a bucket; pota-pota, the tune a leaky faucet sings; and jah-jah, water gushing out of a pipe.
+To the Japanese ear, potan is the sound of a drop of water plopping into, say, a bucket.
+Pota-pota is the tune a leaky faucet sings, and jah-jah is water gushing out of a pipe.

-The Japanese will hear potsu-potsu as raindrops start falling upon dry ground; shito-shito when it drizzles; and zah-zah when it pours.
+The Japanese will hear potsu-potsu as raindrops start falling upon the dry ground, shito-shito when it drizzles and zah-zah when it pours.

 Strong winds howl with a byoo-byoo or a gou-gou making the windows of your apartment gata-gata (rattle).
 And, thunder, when stirred awake by the pika-pika of lightning, will loudly goro-goro (rumble).

-While nuru-nuru describes the slimy feel every surface has when it’s been balmy for days on end, beta-beta or beto-beto is how your sweaty skin feels on uncomfortably jime-jime days.
+While nuru-nuru describes that slimy feeling a surface has when it’s been balmy for days on end, beta-beta or beto-beto is how your sweaty skin feels on uncomfortably jime-jime days.
 You’re dripping with sweat if you’re dara-dara; drenched to the skin if you’re bisho-bisho or gusho-gusho.

-Folks refer to konuka ame (a light mist) and kirisame or saiu if it’s a light drizzle.
-On the other hand, in the summer you can often get caught in a niwaka ame (sudden shower), a doshaburi (downpour) and o-ame (torrential rain).
-A gouu — like that we just experienced in Kyushu — is a concentrated torrential downpour.
+Folks refer to konuka ame (a light mist) and kirisame or saiu if it’s a drizzle.
+On the other hand, in the summer, you can often get caught in a niwaka ame (sudden shower), a doshaburi (downpour) and o-ame (torrential rain).
+A gouu is a concentrated torrential downpour.

 Fox statues are found at Inari shrines, where they act as messengers for Inari Okami, the Shinto god of fertility and farming.
 In ancient times, people believed that whenever rain fell from clear blue skies, a wedding between foxes took place.
 This folklore is captured in Katsushika Hokusai’s famous ukiyo-e print Kitsune no Yomeiri-zu.

 Keep your eyes and ears peeled.
-I promise you will soon hear that harbinger of summer emanating from the trees: miiin min min min min miii.
+I promise you will soon hear that harbinger of summer, the cicada, emanating from the trees: min min min.